How to Find a Nether Fortress in Minecraft

 After acquiring at least ten units of Obsidian, you can build the Nether portal’s frame.
 The portal’s structure must follow a rectangular shape ranging from 4×5 minimum to 23×23 maximum.
 Although aesthetically pleasing, you don’t need to fill the portal’s corners.

-With the Nether portal’s frame completed, you can activate it and gateway a path to the Nether dimension.
+With the Nether portal’s frame completed, you can activate it and create a path to the Nether dimension.
 To do so, you’ll need to hold a “Flint and Steel” on any of the portal’s blocks and ignite a fire over it.

 After igniting the portal, a purple layer of energy-like matter will dominate the portal’s center area; going through it takes you to the Nether dimension.